 Step 1.
 Petitioner submits temporary labor certification application to the U.S. Department of Labor (DOL).
 The petitioner must apply for and receive a temporary labor certification for H-2A or H-2B workers from DOL.
 For further information regarding the temporary labor certification application process, please refer to the Foreign Labor Certification, Department of Labor Web page.

 Step 3.
 Workers apply for a visa with the U.S. Department of State (DOS) at a U.S. Embassy or Consulate abroad.
 Once the petitioner has received a Notice of Approval (I-797B) from USCIS indicating that the petition was approved, an appointment for a visa interview may be scheduled for the workers at a U.S. Embassy or Consulate overseas.
-In Mission Mexico, H-2 visa applications are processed in seven consulates: Monterrey, Nuevo Laredo, Ciudad Juarez, Hermosillo, Nogales, Matamoros, and Tijuana.
-While individuals are able to make appointments, in general, petitioners and/or their agents in Mexico make all appointments for their workers.
-Applicants will need a completed DS-160 visa application form, payment of $190 USD fee, and a valid passport (see above instructions for H-2 visa applicants).
+In Mission Mexico, H-2 visa applications are processed at U.S. Embassy in Mexico City and at eight consulates: Monterrey, Nuevo Laredo, Ciudad Juarez, Hermosillo, Nogales, Matamoros, Tijuana, and Guadalajara.
+While individuals can make appointments, in general, petitioners and/or their agents in Mexico make all appointments for their workers.
+Applicants will need a completed DS-160 visa application form, payment of $190 US fee, and a valid passport (see above instructions for H-2 visa applicants).

 Step 4.
 Workers receive their visas and seek admission to the United States with U.S. Customs and Border Protection (CBP) at a U.S. port of entry.